SuperFlyTV/GraphicsDataDefinition/README.md

 One example is the `["string", "RRGGBB"]` type which (when supported) can provide a color-picker in the GUI, but if not supported will gracefully degrade to a simple text input.

-The GUI:s are expected to validate the form-data before submitting it to the GFX Clients.
+The GUIs are expected to validate the form-data before submitting it to the GFX Clients.
 Examples of how to validate can be found here: _---TODO---_

 ### Schema